clux/facemaulers/east/ideas.md

 Not like a puzzle (with a correct solution), but like a playground.
 Lava, rickety bridges, summonable monster.
 Make things intuitive, at birds eye level.
 Airship battle over a volcano is dangerous, but let them do it.

+NB: No way to teleport east, no fast fliers.
+Can rent hippogriffs or something.
+But it'll be a bit of a slog.
+Environmental hazards?

 ## Felgolos slow conversion to a ghost dragon
 GHOST DRAGON: CC170